 - Engage a counsellor or talk with friends and family to support you through the emotional aspects of your divorce.
 Don’t pay your lawyer to fulfil this role.
 Our role is to provide you with solid legal advice and provide you with an objective, logical point of view as you take the first steps on your new pathway.

 At Best Wilson Buckley Family Law, we work towards resolution.
 Reaching final, positive outcomes for our clients in a timely and cost effective manner.
-If you require assistance with your family law matter, reach out to one of our offices and speak to our team of specialist Brisbane family lawyers to see how we can support you through this process.
+If you require assistance with your family law matter, reach out to one of our offices and speak to our team of specialist Toowoomba family lawyers to see how we can support you through this process.